danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/EmojiKit.md

 EmojiKit is a Swift SDK that lets you use emojis on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

-EmojiKit provides you with all you need to work with emojis, including emoji models, standard categories, support for localization & skin tones, unicode & version information, etc.
+EmojiKit provides you with all you need to work with emojis, including an emoji model, standard categories, support for localization & skin tones, unicode & version information, grids & pickers, etc.